yangsx/alt/README.md

 # alt

-A Clojure library designed to provide alternatives in code.
+A macro to provide alternatives in Clojure code.

 This library is inspired by Patrick Stein's [Alternatives](https://github.com/nklein/alternatives) in Common Lisp.
 As argued by Patrick, you may want to keep alternative code